rathod-dhruv/BiologyXR/README.md

 # BiologyXR

-BiologyAR is a revolutionary application that utilizes the power of augmented reality to provide users with an immersive learning experience.
+BiologyAR is a application that utilizes the power of augmented reality to provide users with an immersive learning experience.
 With this app, users can explore the complex structures of the human body such as the skeleton, intestines, lungs, and heart in 3D.

 The app allows users to interact with these structures, zoom in, and rotate them to better understand their anatomical features.
 Moreover, the addition of animations to the app in the future can help users visualize the process flow of various physiological functions.